mrstefangrimm/Parc/Documents/ProgrammingGuide.md

 The manual gives brief introduction to Dull.
 As Dull is a new invention, this is currently all information there is.

-Dull is the programming language to program a Parc device.
+Dull is the programming language to program a Parc remote control.
 Dull is very limited an maybe it should not even be called programming language.
 It is called "dull" because it is very simple, simplistic, limited.

 What you can do with Dull:
  - Define a sequence of keyboard key presses or Bluetooth commands